JeanMusenga/ArchISMiner/README.md

 # Replication for the Paper: *ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities*

-This replication package accompanies the paper ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities.
+This replication package accompanies the paper *ArchISMiner: Automatic Mining of Architectural Issue–Solution Pairs from Online Developer Communities*.
-The repository provides an overview of the ArchISMiner framework, the source code implementing its components, and the dataset used in our study.
+It provides an overview of the ArchISMiner framework, the source code implementing its components, and the dataset used in our study.

 ## 🚨 Introduction

-We developed a framework to mine architectural knowledge by analyzing ARPs from SO.
-Our framework comprises two complementary learning components: ArchPI and ArchISPE, which operate in two main phases: a) Automatic Identification of Architecture-Related Posts and b) Automatic Extraction of Architectural Issue-Solution Pairs.
+**ArchISMiner** is a framework for automatically mining architectural knowledge from Stack Overflow (SO) posts.
+It comprises two complementary components:

+- **ArchPI** – Identifies architecture-related posts (ARPs) from the broader set of SO posts.
+- **ArchISPE** – Extracts architectural issue–solution pairs from the identified ARPs to capture task-specific architectural knowledge.

+Together, these components enable software engineers—particularly architects and developers—to efficiently gather relevant architectural information from online developer communities.

 This repository provides:
 - The implementation of our proposed framework (**ArchISPE**)